NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 Project TAs are your friendly topic experts to consult with on all issues related to your project.
 They can help with brainstorming, literature searches and coding.
 You will have meetings with them approximately every two days.
 During this time, they will help you refine your question and hypothesis into something that can be answered with deep learning.
 Sometimes they may miss a meeting or arrive late (busy schedules, lots of meetings!).
 In those cases, please stop what you were doing to have the meeting, and then resume your work when the project TA leaves.

 Sometimes the project TAs might need to schedule meetings slightly earlier or later.
 Please try to be flexible, they are doing a lot of "virtual footwork" to make sure all the groups have enough support during projects.
 We also encourage you to reach out to them for extra meetings whenever you need them, and to post questions on discord in the #topic channels.

 ## Week 1: Getting started

-Depending on your time slot, you may or may not have project time on the first day of the course.
-Regardless of whether your first project meeting is day 1 or day 2, spend your first session doing the following:
+On the first day of the course (W1D1), spend your project time doing the following:

 * Split into groups.
 We recommend intentionally creating groups with diverse skill sets.
 Groups should have students who are very confident in Python and those who are just learning.
 Through the project, students can work together to strengthen each other's skills.
 We want to make sure that all members of each group get a chance to do all parts of the project.
 We ask that folks who are good with Python share what they know and hand off tasks to peers who are learning so they can improve their skills.
 * Introductions (30 min = 2 min/student): say a few things about yourself, then about your research area or research interests.
 What are you really curious about, that you might explore in your NMA project?